 SUICIDE: Death because of a purposeful action to end one's own life.
 ACCIDENT: Death, other than natural, where there is no evidence of intent.
 HOMICIDE: Death resulting from injuries inflicted by another person.
 UNDETERMINED: Manner assigned when after a thorough investigation there is insufficient evidence, or conflicting/ equivocal information (especially about intent), to assign a specific manner.
-STATISTICS The Charleston County Coroner's Office investigated 1,793 deaths during 2014.
-Regarding those deaths, 1,183 were classified as "Natural" deaths; 178 were classified as "Accident" (127 accident events and 51 traffic collisions); 57 were classified as "Suicide"; 47 were classified as "Homicide"; and 17 were classified with an "Undetermined" manner.
-In addition, there were 311 "Limited Investigations".
-In addition to these deaths, the Coroner's Office received 2,052 requests for services that included: 7 cases of recovered non-human bones; 2,013 requests for a cremation permit which requires deputy review; 23 requests to make a death notification to next-of-kin by other jurisdictions 9 cases were preliminarily investigated via telephone inquiries which subsequently were turned over to other jurisdictions due to their having jurisdiction in the case.
-The grand total of all requests for services was 3,845.
+STATISTICS There were 2,168 deaths reported to the Charleston County Coroner's Office in 2015.
+Regarding those deaths, 1,426 were classified as "Natural" deaths; 218 were classified as "Accident"; 55 were classified as "Suicide"; 54 were classified as "Homicide"; and 27 were classified with an "Undetermined" manner.
+There were 388 "Limited Investigations".
+In addition to these deaths, the Coroner's Office received 2,204 requests for services including: 6 cases of recovered non-human bones; 3 cases of recovered of unknown human bones: 2,129 requests for a cremation permit which requires deputy review; 24 requests to make a death notification to next-of-kin for other jurisdictions; 36 cases were preliminarily investigated via telephone inquiries which subsequently were turned over to other jurisdictions due to their having jurisdiction in the case; 6 other service requests.